 Cool and Creative Business Names A-F

-7-Eleven: The hours the store is open.
+7-Eleven: The name refers to the hours the store is open.

 Aflac: First letter from each word of previous name, which was American Family Life Assurance Company.

-Akamai: The company’s name means smart or clever in Hawaiian.
+Akamai: The company’s name means "smart" or "clever" in Hawaiian.

 Amgen: The original name of the company was Applied Molecular Genetics.